Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Spectral properties of the killed transition operator on

-\begin{remark} Recall that a bounded linear operator $Q$ on a Banach space is called {\it quasi-compact} if there exists a compact operator $Q_c$ such that $\rho(Q_c) > \rho(Q-Q_c)$, where $\rho$ stands for the spectral radius.
-Assertion~\eqref{eq: A^n <} implies that $A$ is quasi-compact when the orbit of zero is aperiodic.
+\begin{remark} Recall that a bounded linear operator $Q$ on a Banach space is called {\it quasi-compact} if there exists a compact operator $Q_c$ such that $\rho(Q) > \rho(Q-Q_c)$, where $\rho$ stands for the spectral radius.
+Assertion~\eqref{eq: A^n <} implies that $A$ and $\widehat A$ are quasi-compact.
 This implies that the operator $P$ is quasi-compact on $U$ for all $a \in (\frac12, \frac23]$. \end{remark}